nikhilkhaneja/Dining-Concierge-using-AWS-1/README.md

 AWS Lambda is a serverless compute service that lets you run code without provisioning or managing servers, creating workload-aware cluster scaling logic, maintaining event integrations, or managing runtimes.
 With Lambda, we ran code for the application with zero administration.

 #### ▫️ AWS API GATEWAY:
 Amazon API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
 APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.
-Using API Gateway, we were able to create RESTful APIs that enable real-time two-way communication applications.
-API Gateway supports containerized and serverless workloads, as well as web applications.
+Using API Gateway, we were able to create RESTful APIs  for the chatbot which communicate with the lambda functions.

 #### ▫️ AWS SIMPLE QUEUE SERVICE (SQS):
 Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware, and empowers developers to focus on differentiating work.
-Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
+Using SQS, we sent, stored, and received messages between lambda functions without losing messages or requiring other services to be available.
 We used Standard message queue for best throughput, best-effort ordering, and at-least-once delivery

-#### ▫️ AWS SIMPLE QUEUE SERVICE (SQS):
-Amazon Simple Queue Service (SQS) is a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
-SQS eliminates the complexity and overhead associated with managing and operating message-oriented middleware, and empowers developers to focus on differentiating work.
-Using SQS, you can send, store, and receive messages between software components at any volume, without losing messages or requiring other services to be available.
-We used Standard message queue for best throughput, best-effort ordering, and at-least-once delivery.

 #### ▫️ AWS SIMPLE NOTIFICATION SERVICE (SNS):
 Amazon Simple Notification Service (Amazon SNS) is a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
 We have used AWS SNS to push the recommendations to the user.
 The A2P functionality enables you to send messages to users at scale via SMS, mobile push, and email.
 We have used email and SMS notifications.